-This can be useful for:
+This can be useful for: br> br>

 Improvements in treatments and screening programmes mean that more and more people are overcoming cancer.
-This increased survival rate has led to a greater focus on the secondary effects of treatments using chemotherapy and radiotherapy.
+The increased survival rate has led to a greater focus on the secondary effects of treatments using chemotherapy and radiotherapy.

-The effects of cancer on fertility:
+The effects of cancer treatment on fertility:

 There are currently several different options and treatments available to cancer patients to help preserve their fertility: